quekhyg/NLP-Lyric-Generator/README.md

   <img src="images/singapore_background.jpg">
 </p>

-We experiment with generating song lyrics with various NN architectures, trained on a corpus of Singapore patriotic songs.
+We experiment with generating song lyrics with various deep learning architectures, trained on a corpus of Singapore patriotic songs.
+We then use a pre-trained AI model to generate music and vocals from these lyrics.

 ## Project Directory Structure